teddymacn/cross-app-profiling-demo/README.md

 # cross-app-profiling-demo
 Sample projects to demonstrate cross-application performance profiling with [coreprofiler](https://github.com/teddymacn/CoreProfiler)/[nanoprofiler](https://github.com/ef-labs/nanoprofiler).

-#### This repo contains 3 projects:
+#### This repo contains 4 projects:

-- Core.UI - A dotnet core UI project contains MVC pages rendering the UI
+- Core.UI - A dotnet core UI project consuming APIs
+- Core.Console - A dotnet core console application consuming APIs
-- Core.Api - A dotnet core Api project provides Web APIs, serving the UI project
+- Core.Api - A dotnet core Api project providing Web APIs
-- Net45.Api - A .net 4.5 Api project provides some other Web APIs
+- Net45.Api - A .net 4.5 Api project providing some other Web APIs

 The combination of these projects shows how coreprofiler/nanoprofiler simplifies cross-application performance profiling. coreprofiler/nanoprofiler not only provides a tree style UI visualizing the profiling result of each of your web request, but also enables drill down/drill up of related child/parent profiling results.